zebse/ecom/README.md

 # Gateway website
-gateway website using Bootstrap 5, CSS, PHP
+gateway website using Bootstrap 5, CSS, PHP, and JS.